FredrikRidderfalk/temperature_converter/README.md

-# Chrome extension for bookmarking meal inspiration across the web.
+# Chrome extension for converting degree values between celsius and fahrenheit.

 ## Table of contents